Deficiency Judgment Lawyer

 How Do We Help Defend Your Deficiency Lawsuit?

 The discovery that fraudulent documents were being filed in foreclosure cases has provided former homeowners an opportunity to defend themselves against lender’s attempt to pursue a deficiency judgment against them.
 Now, it may be possible to re-litigate issues in the underlying foreclosure cases, including the use of incorrect or fraudulent affidavits.
 By doing so, a lender may, among other things, lose their right to pursue a deficiency judgment against a former homeowner because the amount stated in the affidavit as being due and owning is incorrect (and/or the bank didn't do enough to properly investigate if the amount due is correct).

 Why Sackrin & Tolchinsky?

-What sets Larry apart from other real estate lawyers defending deficiency cases is his level of experience and knowledge.
-Larry examines the foreclosure documents to determine whether they provide the lender with the right to obtain a deficiency judgment.
-Each investigation requires an understanding of timely filing and recording requirements which could potentially bar the lender from obtaining a deficiency judgment.
-He knows the formalities that a lender must follow to reserve jurisdiction to obtain a deficiency judgment and the potential waiver of those rights if the foreclosure was uncontested.
+What sets us apart from other real estate lawyers defending deficiency cases is our level of experience and knowledge.
+We examine the foreclosure documents and the deficiency lawsuit to determine whether the party seeking the deficiency has the right to obtain a deficiency judgment.
+Each investigation requires an understanding of timely filing and recording requirements and the debt verification process to determine if the lender can be prevented from obtaining a deficiency judgment and/or determine if there is a basis to ask the court to not exercise it's discretion in awarding a deficieny judgment.
+We also know the formalities that a lender must follow to reserve jurisdiction to obtain a deficiency judgment and the potential waiver of those rights if the foreclosure was uncontested.

 Blog Posts Related to Deficiency Judgments (by Larry Tolchinsky):